jianrong7/portfolio/portfolio-frontend/README.md

-- create transition animation to another page for all pages
-- styling for pages

-- create blog
+- schema for blog articles
-- create blog system for MDX
+- custom components for MDX

 - add three.js animation
 - arrow animations (done before but was very buggy so removed)